vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 ### Role

-Role `type` represents a Cloud Director Role entity.
+Role `type` represents a VMware Cloud Director Role entity.
 The element `type` requires the `spec` property, it outlines the details required for the role realization.

 ```yaml
 elements: